 With this initiative the Think Tank Fund aims at supporting up to 15 “returnees” per year to assume posts in think tanks interested in attracting young staff.
 With these activities, we hope to help young and talented people enter the region’s think tanks, provide additional capacity building with talented returnees getting engaged in policy-relevant research, analysis, and advocacy under the guidance of experienced staff, and assist think tanks in recruiting new talent into their ranks.

-The Think Tank Young Professional Development Program intends to attract recent graduates of MA and PhD programs in the social sciences and humanities to selected think tanks in Central and Eastern Europe, South Eastern Europe and the former Soviet Union, giving them an opportunity to gain first-hand policy research and advocacy experience at a renowned think tank in the region.
+The Think Tank Young Professional Development Program intends to attract recent graduates of MA and PhD programs in the social sciences and humanities to selected think tanks in Central and Eastern Europe, South Eastern Europe, and the former Soviet Union, giving them an opportunity to gain first-hand policy research and advocacy experience at a renowned think tank in the region.
 The program is designed to benefit both young returning professionals and their host organizations.
 It enables participating think tanks to recruit young researchers originally from the region who recently graduated from universities in the OECD countries, including the Central European University in Hungary.
-Depending on a research topic, individual programs at hosting organizations will last up to six months and start from December 2013.
+Depending on a research topic, individual programs at hosting organizations will last up to six months and start from November 2014.

 The program is open to those who graduated with a PhD, LLM, or MA degree in the social sciences and humanities from high-quality universities in the OECD countries in the past three years.